 Expert barbers report seeing a serious jump in the popularity of locs for men, making this dramatic style one to try.
 Although it takes a bit of work to create locs, the style is simple to maintain.
 When you’re tired of wearing the style, your stylist can snip them off—enabling you to start fresh.

 We love a man with waves, which are easy to achieve whether or not you’re blessed with natural texture.
-If you love the style but aren’t sure how to achieve, try tying damp, clean hair into a loose top knot or braid before heading to bed at night.
+If you love the style but aren’t sure how to achieve it, try tying damp, clean hair into a loose top knot or braid before heading to bed at night.
 By morning, you should have a full head of effortless waves.